Sacred Places Near Me

 History & Structure

-The churches were carved from the top down — workers first excavated trenches around massive blocks of red volcanic rock, then hollowed out the interiors to create columns, windows, and rooms.
-This technique, unique in scale, required removing an estimated 100,000 cubic meters of rock.
+The Rock-Hewn Churches of Lalibela were carved from the top down: workers first cut trenches around large blocks of red volcanic rock, then hollowed out the interiors.
+The work required removing an estimated 100,000 cubic meters of stone.

-The eleven churches are divided into two main groups.
-The Northern Group includes Bet Medhane Alem (House of the Savior), Bet Maryam (House of Mary), Bet Golgotha (which houses the tomb of King Lalibela), and Bet Mikael and Bet Denagel.
-The Southern Group comprises Bet Gabriel-Rafael, which may have served as a royal residence, along with Bet Mercoreos, Bet Amanuel, and Bet Abba Libanos.
-Standing apart is Bet Giyorgis (Church of Saint George), the most famous and best-preserved of the churches, carved in the shape of a Greek cross and set in a 25-meter deep pit.
+The eleven churches fall into two main groups.
+The Northern Group includes Bet Medhane Alem (House of the Savior), Bet Maryam (House of Mary), Bet Golgotha, which holds the tomb of King Lalibela, and the churches of Bet Mikael and Bet Denagel.
+The Southern Group comprises Bet Gabriel-Rafael, which may once have served as a royal residence, along with Bet Mercoreos, Bet Amanuel, and Bet Abba Libanos.
+Standing apart is Bet Giyorgis (Church of Saint George), the best-preserved of the eleven, carved in the shape of a Greek cross and set in a pit about 25 meters deep.
+Underground tunnels and trenches connect many of the churches.

 Resources